SolightAI/monorepo/wapp/app/README.md

 # Solight Application

-This is a web application for managing test products, tracking bugs, and organizing the testing workflow.
+This is a web application for managing test products, and organizing the testing workflow.
 The application follows a hierarchical structure of Products -> Epics -> Features -> User Stories -> Acceptance Criteria -> Tests.

 ## Architecture